gmusicproxy/gmusicproxy/README.md

      - `title`: a string to search in the title of the album or of the song
      - `artist`: a string to search in the name of the artist in any kind of search
      - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `no`]
-- `/get_by_search`: makes a search for artist/album/song as `/search_id` and returns the related content (an M3U list for the album or for the top songs of an artist and the MP3 file for a song).
+- `/get_by_search`: makes a search for artist/album/song as `/search_id` and returns the related content (an M3U list for the album or for the top songs of an artist and the MP3 file for a song) [requires A.A.].
   Allowed parameters:
      - `type`: search for `artist`, `album` or `song` [required]
      - `title`: a string to search in the title of the album or of the song
      - `artist`: a string to search in the name of the artist in any kind of search
      - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `no`]
      - `num_tracks`: the number of top songs to return in a search for artist [default: 20]
-- `/get_all_stations`: reports a list of registered stations as M3U playlist (with URLs to other M3U playlist) or as plain-text list (with one station per line).
+- `/get_all_stations`: reports a list of registered stations as M3U playlist (with URLs to other M3U playlist) or as plain-text list (with one station per line)  [requires A.A.].
   Allowed parameters:
      - `type`: `m3u` for an M3U list or `text` for a plain-text list with lines like `Name of the Station|URL to an M3U playlist` [default: `m3u`]
      - `separator`: a separator for the plain-text lists [default: `|`]